dfki-ric/pytransform3d/doc/source/index.rst

 pytransform3d offers...

-* operations for most common representations of rotation (orientation) and translation (position)
+* operations for most common representations of rotation / orientation and translation / position
 * conversions between those representations
-* clear documentation of transformation conventions
+* clear documentation of conventions
 * tight coupling with matplotlib to quickly visualize (or animate) transformations
-* the TransformManager which manages complex chains of transformations
+* the TransformManager which organizes complex chains of transformations
 * the TransformEditor which allows to modify transformations graphically
 * the UrdfTransformManager which is able to load transformations from `URDF <https://wiki.ros.org/urdf>`_ files